Jyoti Gondek: Political career

 From 2017 to 2021 she was the councillor for Ward 3, which includes the communities of, Carrington, Country Hills, Country Hills Village, Coventry Hills, Harvest Hills, and Panorama Hills.
 Ward 3 is in the NW region of Calgary.
 Prior to her term as a city councillor, Gondek sat as a citizen member of the city's planning commission.

 In 2021, it was reported that in 2013, Gondek's consultancy was hired by the Urban Development Institute, a special interest group for the development industry in Calgary, to influence public opinion in favour of urban sprawl.
-This, along with the fact that contributions from developers made up 47% of her donations in the 2017 municipal election—above the average of 35%—made her the subject of controversy.
+This, along with contributions from developers making up 47% of her donations in the 2017 municipal election—above the average of 35%—made her the subject of controversy.

 Mayor of Calgary

 On October 18, 2021, she was elected the 37th mayor of Calgary.
 Gondek was sworn in along with the incoming city council on October 25, 2021, becoming the first female mayor in the city's history.

 During the swearing-in ceremony for the new City Council, Gondek refused to swear in Sean Chu, who was embroiled in a scandal following allegations of impropriety with a minor while he was a member of the Calgary Police Service.
 Gondek attended a rally calling for Chu's resignation.

 On March 29, 2022, a poll by ThinkHQ Public Affairs pegged Gondek's approval rating at 38%, with 53% of respondents disapproving and the remaining 9% unsure.
-The unusually low approval rating in the first few months of her mayoral tenure has been attributed to the failed Calgary Event Centre deal, a four percent tax increase, and the COVID-19 pandemic, including the related protests in the Beltline neighbourhood.
+The unusually low approval rating in the first few months of her mayoral tenure has been attributed to the failed Calgary Event Centre deal, a four percent tax increase and the COVID-19 pandemic, including the related protests in the Beltline neighbourhood.
 Gondek responded to the poll, saying it was a "data point at a very specific point in time," and reflective of residents' frustrations with the uncertain economy caused by the pandemic.

+In 2023, she announced a $1.22 billion deal with the Calgary Sports and Entertainment Corporation (CSEC) for the new Calgary Event Centre.
+The terms of the agreement are that the city will pay $537 million of the cost, the province will provide $330 million, and the CSEC will provide $356 million.